rofl0r/scidb/trunk/src/tk/treectrl/README.txt

 	treectrl <pathName> -class <string>
 		Sets the class name (cannot be used with 'configure').

+	treectrl <pathName> -doublebuffer never
+		Never use double buffering for this widget.

 	treectrl <pathName> -fullstripes <boolean>
 		If set, the whole area will be filled with stripes.
 		Defaults to "no".